 to Expect from the Child

-practice makes for more effective motor schemes.
-Children typically
+until practice makes for more effective motor schemes.

-the curiosity, purposeful use, and skill proficiency with the cane.
+drive the curiosity, purposeful use, and skill proficiency

 of the Cane: What Can It Do?